A Dang Good Clean, For Your Dang Good Place!

 You could start at the front door or the furthest room on the top floor.
 Begin by making a list of all the rooms in the home.
 Here is a list of rooms in a typical three-bedroom house in Calgary with some links to tips for cleaning:

-- Entranceway, hallways and clothes cupboard – This part of the home is often referred to as the drop zone.
-It is where you’ll drop keys, coats, shoes and bags.
-So it is a good idea to think about giving them a home out of sight or at least out of the way.
+• Entranceway, hallways and clothes cupboard – People often refer to this part of the home as the drop zone.
+It is where you’ll drop keys, coats, shoes, and bags.
+So think about giving them a home out of sight or at least out of the way.

-- Dining Room – Do you tend to dump things on the sideboard rather than finding a home for them?
+• Dining Room – Do you dump things on the sideboard rather than finding a home for them?

-- Laundry Room – Make use of vertical space in this room with baskets and bins for supplies.
+• Laundry Room – Make use of vertical space in this room with shelves of baskets and bins filled with supplies.

-- Bedrooms and Bonus Room – Have you got into some bad habits?
-Dumping clothes on the chair?
-Accumulating junk on the side table.
-What about good habits?
+• Bedrooms and Bonus Room – Have you got into some bad habits?
+Are you dumping clothes on the chair?
+Are you accumulating junk on the side table?
+How about good habits?
 Are you making your bed?

-- Garage – The garage can also become a place where you discard broken and unusable items.
+• Garage – The garage can also become a place where you discard broken and unusable items.
 But what is the point?
-It’s better to get rid of them away from the home.
+It’s better to get rid of them now, away from the house.

 Different Ways to Organize the Home.